mavryk-network/netezos/docs/docs/tezos-forging.md

 ---
-title: Tezos Forging & Unforging
+title: Mavryk Forging & Unforging
-description: Short guide on how to forge and unforge Tezos operations using Netezos, Tezos SDK for .NET developers.
+description: Short guide on how to forge and unforge Mavryk operations using Netmavryk, Mavryk SDK for .NET developers.
 keywords: netezos, tezos, tezos sdk, tezos csharp, tezos csharp sdk, blockchain, blockchain sdk, forging, unforging
 ---

-# Tezos Forging & Unforging
+# Mavryk Forging & Unforging

-Netezos supports functions to convert Tezos operations and their associated data into binary form for injection into the Tezos blockchain&mdash;a process known as **forging**.
+Netmavryk supports functions to convert Mavryk operations and their associated data into binary form for injection into the Mavryk blockchain&mdash;a process known as **forging**.
 The reverse is also possible; converting binary forms of injected operations into native types&mdash;a process known as **unforging**.

 ## Forging